Poleth-SA/CPSC_440/README.md

 # CS-440
-Programming Homework/Project for Computer Architecture Class
+Programming Homework/Project for Computer Architecture Class, this course was also a great practice using Assembly language

 ## The file provided by professor reads as follow ##